sustained/nuxt-dynamic-markdown/README.md

 - **There are no tests**.
 Zero.
 Nada.
 Keine.
 Zilch.
 - I haven't tried running any of this in other browsers; on other OSes; with different versions of Nuxt, Vue etc. nor can I guarantee that it works in parallel dimensions, different universes or alternate timelines.
 - It currently relies on `fs.promises` (experimental API, requires `node > 8` I believe).
-- This README presumes you understood Nuxt and Vue to a decent degree.
+- This README presumes a decent understanding of both Nuxt and Vue.
-- Just because the README says something doesn't mean that feature is ready, or that it has even been started, or that it will ever come, or that it's possible, or that you'd like it if any of those things were true.
+- Just because the README mentions a feature, that doesn't mean that said feature is ready, or that it has even been started, or that it will ever come, or that it's possible, or that you'd like it if any of those things were true.
 - While there is a basic guide/walkthrough there is no actual documentation (API or otherwise) at this early stage.
 - I'm really new to Nuxt and I'm learning as I go so this may well be the worst Nuxt module of all time!